Take Five! is an ongoing dialogue on new ideas & creative approaches

 for people who work with teens and youth in libraries, museums, arts organizations, and other learning environments.

-The centerpiece of the Take 5 project to date has been an annual event bringing together public and school librarians, museum and arts educators, and others invested in supporting young people and expanding their capacity.
+The centerpiece of the Take 5 project is an annual event bringing together public and school librarians, museum and arts educators, and others invested in supporting young people and expanding their capacity.
 Information, presentations, and other resources from previous events are gathered on this page, for use by anyone interested in exploring new ideas and collaborative opportunities in youth services.

 "Like" the Take Five Facebook page.
 Tweeting about Take Five?
-Use hashtag #take5take3
+Use hashtag #take5take4

 Take 5: Take Three!
 An Ohio Youth Services Day of Dialogue and Discovery